marshb/MLP-BP/README.md

 # MLP-BP
-MLP-BP: A novel framework for cuffless blood pressure measurement with PPG and ECG signals based on MLP-Mixer neural networks
+Paper：MLP-BP: A novel framework for cuffless blood pressure measurement with PPG and ECG signals based on MLP-Mixer neural networks

 # mimiC-II Dataset
 Download from